opencv/opencv/modules/features2d/doc/common_interfaces_of_descriptor_extractors.rst

 -----------------------------
 .. c:function:: void DescriptorExtractor::read( const FileNode\& fn )

-    Read descriptor extractor object from file node.
+    Reads the object of a descriptor extractor from a file node.

-    :param fn: File node from which detector will be read.
+    :param fn: File node from which the detector is read.

 .. index:: DescriptorExtractor::write